harshitamandalika/harshitamandalika/README.md

 2. **Brain Tumor Detection**
    - Proposed three methods to detect Brain tumors from MRI scans.
-The first method involved detecting brain tumors using image processing alone.
+The first method involved detecting brain tumors using image processing alone.
 This included the following: pre-processing, filtering, image segmentation, and morphological operations.
 The second and third methods involved using Gaussian Blur and Canny Edge Detection techniques, followed by training on CNN.

 3. **Prediction of Dengue Fever**